 The Packer’s National Editor Tom Karst on Nov.
 16 chatted with Tom Stenzel, president of the United Fresh Produce Association, Washington, D.C.
+Read the entire chat on the Fresh Talk blog.

 10:30 a.m.
 Tom Karst: This is an active time in Washington.
 What do you hear from the ag committee leaders and the farm bill they are putting together for the supercommittee?